 The NT Service Name is used to check if vital operating services are running continuously.
 By default these services set to "automatic" startup.
 If the value returned isn't true then corrective measures can be taken e.g. alerts can be generated.
-See NT Services Monitor.
+See NT Services Monitor for more details.